pedroivorbgrodrigues/deel-hometask/README.md

 # DEEL BACKEND TASK

 💫 Welcome! 🎉

 This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
 We imagine you should spend around 3 hours at implement this feature.

+## My comments

+I didn't do anything extra cause I'm still not fully recovered from COVID and I can't spend too much time on the test, I took beetween 3 to 4 hours acording to github

+It has been a long time since I worked with a project that used a ORM so I'm pretty sure that there are better ways to achieve the desired result.

+For example I'm not sure I had to check everytime for the profile type to specify the where clause, maybe there is already an mixin or method for it

+Same goes for the non terminated contracts, maybe its possible to use association scopes?

+I didn't add eslint so some lines has ; other don't, that is one of the reasons I usually set eslint for (code uniformity)

+No standard response format was specified for operations realized in the API so I used what I'm used to

+The task 5 restriction does not make sense to me, so altought its done I would request to talk to who defined this rule to understand before actually continuing with this task

+The endpoints involving date parameters need to be revised to use either a defined timezone or consider the server one (current)

+The task 6 and 7 didn't specify if should be only done on the database, and since it's been a while I used an ORM I would probably just do a raw query insted of trying to chain subquerys.

 ## Data Models